Blue Heron Bridge F.A.Q.

 What is the water temperature at the Blue Heron Bridge?

 The water temperature at the Blue Heron Bridge runs from the mid-70s to the mid-80s depending on the time of the year.
-For many divers this means that a wetsuit is not strictly necessary.
-However, even on the warm days, some type of protection is strongly suggested.
-There are days when the life guard will put up the “Purple” flag for “Marine life warning”.
+For many divers, this means that a wetsuit is not strictly necessary.
+However, even on warm days, some type of protection is strongly suggested.
+There are days when the lifeguard will put up the “Purple” flag for “Marine life warning”.
 This almost always means one thing at the Bridge, Jellyfish.
-So even on warm days, a full body skin or a 1mm wetsuit may save you a lot of un-needed pain.
+So even on warm days, a full-body skin or a 1mm wetsuit may save you a lot of unnecessary pain.

 How deep is the water at Blue Heron Bridge?

-During a normal high-tide, the deepest point at the Blue Heron Bridge is 21ft deep.
-During a King Tide, it can be as deep as 25 ft deep.
+During a normal high tide, the deepest point at the Blue Heron Bridge is 21ft deep.
+This is a sunken sailboat just North of the East span.
+During a King Tide, it can be as deep as 25 ft deep at this point.

 Where are the seahorses at Blue Heron Bridge?